Richard Wolffe: Early life and journalism career

-Wolffe covered the entire length of Barack Obama's 2008 presidential campaign for Newsweek magazine, travelling with the candidate and his inner circle from his announcement through election day, 21 months later.
+Wolffe covered the length of Barack Obama's 2008 presidential campaign for Newsweek magazine, travelling with the candidate and his inner circle from his announcement through election day, 21 months later.

-He is a political analyst on MSNBC, having appeared frequently on Countdown with Keith Olbermann and Hardball with Chris Matthews.
+Wolffe is a political analyst on MSNBC, having appeared frequently on Countdown with Keith Olbermann and Hardball with Chris Matthews.
 On NBC, he was featured as a political commentator on Meet The Press and TODAY.
 He features prominently in the forthcoming HBO documentary on the Obama campaign, and played a leading role in the HBO documentary of the 2000 Bush campaign, Journeys with George.
 He has also appeared on CNN and Fox News, as well as international media including British, Canadian and Australian television.

 As Newsweeks senior White House correspondent, his cover stories included "What He Believes" (on Obama's faith), "Black & White" (about Obama and racial politics), "Bush in the Bubble" (after Hurricane Katrina), and "Weight of the World" (how Bush handled the Lebanon War).
 Wolffe joined Newsweek in November 2002 as diplomatic correspondent, covering foreign policy and international affairs.
 In the 2004 presidential election, he covered the Howard Dean campaign before switching to John Kerry.